punitlanjewar/data-analysis-projects/Power BI/Retail Company Sales Data/README.md

   First Gauge chart gives the targeted revenue and the gained revenue.

-    The targeted revenue was 40.57M and the achived revenue is 43M.
+    The targeted revenue was 40.57M and the achieved revenue is 43M.

-  Second Gauge chart displays the targeted orders and actully received orders.
+  Second Gauge chart displays the targeted orders and actually received orders.

     The targeted orders are 152k and the received orders are 166k

  ### [4] Return Quantity & Rate

- From the table we can analyze that the return quantity and the retuen rate by each product.
+ From the table we can analyze that the return quantity and the return rate by each product.

  ### [5] Slicers